 Olivia was mentored by USF librarian Tomaro Taylor and worked with primary source materials, which are an important part of the research process, as well as scholarly literature.
 Of working with Olivia, Tomaro says, “Olivia was incredibly motivated and a joy to work with.
 She had done some fascinating background preparation that I hadn’t anticipated a student would do.
 It was a great experience working with her because she put forth so much genuine effort.”
 Olivia has quickly become an accomplished researcher during her studies at USF, and participated in FMHI’s Summer Research Institute in 2012.
 The resulting project, “Barriers to Seeking Help for Mental Health Issues in Women Ages 22-64” was published in the Undergraduate Research Journal for the Human Sciences and accepted for the poster session at the 7th International Conference on Social Work in Health and Mental health this summer in Los Angeles.
 Olivia is active as a Sunday school teacher and tutor to children in the community and is applying to medical school this summer.

 “This was one of the most rewarding experiences… I’ve never had the opportunity to meet someone who was a direct beneficiary of a donation, shake her hand, meet her mother… this is exactly what I wanted.
 I could not think of a better use of my money… This is the best money I’ve ever spent.”

 What is a modest gift to a donor can achieve so much in support of a hardworking undergraduate student.
 Consider a gift in support of this fund, so that students like Olivia are given a chance to be UNSTOPPABLE.
 Where else can you see your money go so far?
-To make a contribution, contact Merrell Dickey at (813) 974-1654 or email@example.com.
+To make a contribution, contact the USF Libraries Development office here or by calling (813) 974-4433 .